Connecticut DSLR & Mirrorless System Photography Workshops

 The reason why I've cut back my outdoors workshops is this.
 I had placed a great deal of pressure on myself trying to accommodate people, and to try and make conditions perfect.
 Constantly stressing over idyllic conditions - like planning amazing sunrises & sunsets each and every time we'd head out.
 (Its impossible) Connecticut, despite the subtle beauty of our Litchfield Hills, simply does not have the unlimited outdoors opportunities compared to states like Utah, Montana, Maines rugged coastal region, or even Vermont's idyllic world-class rural character.

 In addition, I've grown increasingly frustrated when arriving at destinations to find they have been abruptly closed to the public, or discover the State of CT has decided to collect fee's for parking!
-In addition, so many gorgeous old farms and rustic barns that I've had permission to visit and explore over the years have either been sold, developed, or fenced off with No Trespassing signs.
-This is especially true since the Covid pandemic where properties have been sold off.
+So many gorgeous old farms and rustic barns, that I've had permission to visit and explore over the years have either been sold, developed, or fenced off with No Trespassing signs.
+This is especially true since the whole Covid ordeal, where properties have either been sold off, or aristocratic city-dwellers have relocated to idyllic rural estates.

 Fortunately, we DO have some outstanding waterfalls up here in the NW corner of Connecticut and they make great subjects in which to take beautiful images while learning techniques.